govtrack/misconduct/README.md

 Data Dictionary
 ---------------

-The data file [misconduct.yaml](misconduct.yaml) is a YAML-formatted text file containing a list.
-Each entry in the list is an instance of misconduct.
-The file is ordered roughly reverse chronologically --- we add new items to the top.
+The data file [misconduct.yaml](misconduct.yaml) is a YAML-formatted text file.

-### Entry
+The file is a list of instances of misconduct or alleged misconduct, i.e. each entry repreents an allegation or a collection of related allegations.
+These entries have fields describing the misconduct or alleged misconduct, including which Member of Congress is accused, a textual summary of the allegation and consequences, a field for just the allegation, and detailed data on consequences.

+We add new instances of misconduct or alleged misconduct to the top of the file, but the file is not otherwise in any particular order.
+We recommend sorting based on the the date of the first consequence.

+### Instances of misconduct or alleged misconduct

-Each entry has five required fields:
+Each entry in [misconduct.yaml](misconduct.yaml) has the following fields:

-`person` is the numeric ID of the person on GovTrack.
+`person` is the numeric ID of the accused Member of Congress on GovTrack.
+See [https://github.com/unitedstates/congress-legislators/](https://github.com/unitedstates/congress-legislators/) for metadata on Members of Congress.

-`name` is the name of the person.
+`name` is the name of the person for debugging purposes only.

-`text` is a summary of the allegation, investigations, and corrective actions taken in Markdown format (i.e. with light use of rich text like links).
+`text` is a summary of the allegation, investigations, and corrective actions taken.
+It is written in [Markdown format](https://daringfireball.net/projects/markdown/) with light use of rich text like links.

-`allegation` is a noun (`sexual harrassment`) or gerund phrase (`asking staff members to carry his surrogate child`) summarizing the misconduct, which completes the sentence "The member was accused of...".
+`allegation` is a noun (e.g. `sexual harrassment`) or gerund phrase (e.g. `asking staff members to carry his surrogate child`) summarizing the misconduct, which completes the sentence "The member was accused of ...".

 `consequences` is a list, in (forward) chronological order, of consequences that resulted from the misconduct, including investigations, expulsion, resignation, conviction, and other helpful notes that provide context.

-### Consequences

-Each consequence has its own fields.
-There are two forms for a consequence.

-The first form has `date`, `body`, `action`, and `link` fields. `body` is the name of a government body that took an action, such as the House Office of Congressional Ethics. `action` is a sentence fragment that has the action the body took --- `action` should complete the sentence that starts with `body`, so `action` normally starts with a lowercase letter, and it should not end with a period. (`action` does not contain Markdown.)

-The second form has `date`, `text`, and `link` fields. `text` is a full sentence or a fragment starting with the verb (in any case, starting with a capital letter and ending with a period) describing an event relevant to the misconduct.
-(This `text` does not contain Markdown.)

-Because some dates are unknown or actions may have ocurred over a time period greater than a date, `date` may be either a year alone `YYYY`, a year and month `YYYY-MM`, or a full date `YYYY-MM-DD`.
-Note that in YAML, a full date or a year alone do not require quotes (the former is parsed as a date value and the latter an integer) but a year and month do require quotes (it is parsed as a string).

-`link` is a URL to any supporting evidence, usually a report, a press release, or a news article, or in a few cases a list of such URLs.

-Note that the date of the misconduct is only present in an unstructured way in `text` and `allegation` because misconduct is often a set of events that don't have a single precise date, and, further, the allegation may not have ocurred.
-The date of the first consequence, typically the start of an investigation, is the best date to use for sorting.

-### Tags
+The data format of a consequence is documented next.

-Allegation records and consequences can both have `tags`, which contains a space-separated, alphabetically ordered list of tags.

-Tags for top-level allegation records describe the nature of the allegations and its current status and are one or more of:
+`tags` is a space-separated, alphabetically ordered list of tags.
+Tags for these records describe the nature of the allegations and are one or more of:

 * `elections` - Elections and campaign-related allegations.
 * `corruption` - Bribery, extortion, and other criminal corruption.